Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 Keep your door ajar and make sure your Lock Pro is in locked state.
 Tap "Test Unlocking".

 Close your door.
 Make sure it is unlocked currently.
 Tap "Test Locking".

-"Finish"

-3. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---